 How to score and prioritize findings

 Translate the result into four SLA tiers.
-Critical findings (CISA KEV, internet-facing remote code execution, authentication bypass) get a 72-hour fix or compensating control.
-High findings get 30 days.
-Medium findings get 90 days.
-Low findings ride the next maintenance window or are formally accepted with documented rationale.
-Tier definitions belong in the scope document, not invented after the report lands.
+Critical findings get a 72-hour fix or a compensating control.
+High findings get 30 days, medium 90 days, and low findings ride the next maintenance window or are formally accepted with written rationale.
+Those tier definitions belong in the scope document, agreed before the report lands.

 Common Canadian SMB findings (the patterns)

 Most first-assessment findings cluster into a small set of repeating patterns.
-Documenting them in advance speeds up triage and helps clients understand why the report looks the way it does.
+Documenting them in advance speeds up triage and helps a Canadian owner understand why the first report looks alarming.
+Across our client base the same 6 patterns account for the bulk of critical and high findings at onboarding.

 | Pattern | Why it appears | Typical fix |